 - Paradise Lodge: Just a walk away from Lake Louise, these are charming Lake Louise cabins that you can’t help but love.
 They are cheaper than the Fairmont, but are still very close to Lake Louise.

-- Baker Creek Mountain Resort: Now these cabins are not that close to Lake Louise, they are about a 15 minute drive from Lake Louise on the Bow Valley Parkway.
+- Baker Creek Mountain Resort: About a 15 minute drive from Lake Louise on the Bow Valley Parkway are these cabins.
 However, if you are seeking seclusion and the feeling of being in the Canadian wilderness this is your place.

 Hike Around Lake Louise

-Another longer option is Devil’s Thumb, but this should be attempted by seasoned hikers.
-There are also other hikes like the Fairview Lookout, Plain of Six Glaciers, and Mount St. Piran.
+Another longer option is Devil’s Thumb, but this should be attempted by seasoned hikers as there are some scramble sections.
+Other hikes that you can enjoy in the area are the Fairview Lookout (easy), Plain of Six Glaciers (moderate), and Mount St. Piran (hard).

 Dinner and Stay at Fairmont Chateau Lake Louise

 The Fairmont Chateau Lake Louise is the most iconic hotel in Banff National Park.
-It’s easily one of the best places to stay in all of Alberta and overlooks the beautiful Lake.
+It’s easily one of the best places to stay in all of Alberta, and it overlooks the beautiful lake.
 If you book early enough and score yourself a room here in the summer, enjoy it!

 - Drive the Icefields Parkway